 Did you ever wonder what a dentist looks for while doing exams?
-At East Market Family Dental, Drs.
-Adam and Christina Highberger complete thorough exams on every patient, typically following your teeth cleaning.
+At East Market Family Dental, our doctors complete thorough exams on every patient, typically following your teeth cleaning.
 Each part of your checkup is described below, followed by questions we hear frequently from our patient.

 During the beginning of the exam, the hygienist or assistant will ask you for permission to take dental x-rays.
 New technology in dentistry has enabled dental professionals to obtain x-rays with far less radiation exposure than with traditional dental x-rays.
 These x-rays are essential in the early detection of cavities, abscesses, bone loss, growths in the sinuses or jaw joint, among many other things.

 Head and Neck

 Next, your dentist will complete a thorough head and neck exam.
 During this exam, you will feel the dentist gently press on the front and back of your neck, underneath your bottom jaw, and around your jaw joint.
 For a brief moment, you might feel like you’re at the masseuse!
 This is a vital part of the head and neck exam.

 Gum Tissue, Tongue, Roof of the Mouth

 After gently evaluating your head and neck area, our dentists will begin to observe tissues in your mouth.
 First, they will look at the gums, cheeks, and roof of the mouth.
 They will also have you stick your tongue out to check each side of it.
 These are common places for oral cancer to appear, and a thorough exam at each appointment can often identify early signs of cancer.
 Early identification of cancer often means much better long-term outcomes.